rly0nheart/thelordseye/README.md

 $ ./eye --auth [your-shodan-api-key]
 ```

-> *Your API key will be stored in a hidden .txt file*
+> *Your API key will be stored in a hidden .auth file*

 # Optional Arguments
 | Flag          | MetaVar|                 Usage|